zbarge/zeex/README.md

 # zeex

-A Python GUI studio for data analysis.
+A Python GUI studio with a goal to make common data analysis and standardization tasks simple.
 Utilizes Qt/PySide and Pandas libraries to provide a flexible toolbox for reading, writing, and manipulating rows and columns.

 # Features:
 - A template-maker for common tasks like
-    - renaming headers
+    - Renaming & organizing headers
-    - sorting
+    - Sorting rows
+    - Merging/purging other data sets based on common fields
-    - merging
+    - Removing duplicate records
+    - Splitting to multiple files
-    - purging
+    - Text-to-columns
-    - removing duplicates
+    - Concatenate columns

 - 1-click data normalizations
     - Drop/fill missing values
     - Merge or split columns
     - Set case (upper/lower/proper)
     - Parse dates into YYYY-MM-DD format
-    - Remove special characters
+    - Remove special characters/trim extra spaces

+- File analyzer displaying a summary of your data instantly:
+    - Minimum/Maximum, Sum, & Median values (of number & date columns)
+    - Count of non-NA records (on string columns)

+- Manage project files & folders in-app:
+    - Renaming
+    - Compression
+    - DropBox upload/download

+-

 - A file reader that guesses the encoding and delimiter of most file formats
     - .csv